Six Signs You’re Due An Epos Upgrade

 Whether your business requires an extensive suite of integrations or only one for payment services, it’s important to consider that your requirements may change in the years to come.

 If your EPOS provider has a limited integration suite (or doesn’t have the capacity to integrate at all) across areas such as payment services, finance and accounting, reservation, staff management, customer loyalty and more, then you may not be receiving a system which can offer you the functionality and longevity needed.
 Another key sign that it may be time to review your technology provider…

 5. Making changes to your EPOS is too complex (or maybe, not advanced enough)

-All FnB operators require the ability to make changes to the EPOS regularly throughout the year, which may include adding new product buttons, new specials menus or making aesthetic changes such as adapting floor plans.
+All FnB operators require the ability to make changes to the EPOS throughout the year, which may include adding new product buttons, adding new employees, new specials menus or making aesthetic changes such as adapting floor-plans.

-With long, busy shifts, making system changes needs to be quick and simple.
-If you’re spending too much time producing emails to send out to all General Managers at each site with instructions for system changes, or you yourself are spending a considerable amount of time on-site creating new product buttons or adjusting the floor plan, then you are not using platforms which are best suited for this fast paced industry.
+With long, busy shifts, making system changes often needs to be quick and simple.
+If you’re spending too much time producing emails to send out to all General Managers at each site with instructions for system changes, or you are spending a considerable amount of time on-site creating new product buttons or adjusting the floor-plan, then you are not using platforms which are best suited for this fast paced industry.

-Having access to all systems remotely is the best option for teams who want to make specific changes across all sites, away from site.
+Having access to all systems remotely is the best option for teams who want to make specific changes across all sites, away from site and in advance.

-The packages feature in particular, provides selected users with the power to make changes online and activate them live across selected venues.
-This also includes aesthetic changes to the system in a simple drag and drop EPOS Designer view (also accessible on the point of sale on site).
+The packages feature in particular, provides users with the power to make system changes and activate them live across selected venues, for a set date.
+This also includes aesthetic changes to the system in a simple drag and drop EPOS Designer view (also accessible on the Point of Sale on site).

-A time saving tool which helps teams enhance efficiency and consistency across their entire estate.
+A time saving management tool which helps teams to enhance efficiency and consistency across their entire estate.

 6. Lack of additional services and support